andreasvirkus/website/content/posts/venting-on-the-lack-of-hind-and-foresight.md

 > **From 25.11, we will reduce the duration of most training classes to 30 minutes**, in order to spread the workouts and offer different club members the opportunity to participate in group training.

-While I have no bone to pick the portion of the sentence they emphasized, the latter portion stands in that they want to offer different club members the opportunity to participate.
-All well and good, but if by their own first point they are not mandating _any_ PPE usage, then isn't that opportunity just an opportunity to increase the chance of an infection?
+While I have no bone to pick the portion of the sentence they emphasized, the latter portion stands out in that they want to offer different club members the opportunity to participate.
+All well and good, but if by their own first point they are not mandating _any_ PPE usage, then isn't that "opportunity" just an opportunity to increase the chance of an infection?
 After all, nothing is stopping anyone from just signing up their club, registering to a training class, and having a whale of a time without a mask.

 #### Point 4